zkjargon/zkjargon.github.io/src/definitions/witness.md

 # Witness
 > Private input to a [SNARK](./snark.md) prover.

 A witness is the private input to a [SNARK](./snark.md) prover.
-The term is sometimes used to also refer to all the intermediate values that the prover computes when running a program or [circuit](./circuit.md).
+Often when proving the execution of a program, the witness will be all the intermediate values that the prover computes while running the program or [circuit](./circuit.md).